z4kon/Phite/README.md

 ![Search](/Tests/demo/ProfileDemo.png)

-- A Match List of 20 games, by pressing on any match, a statistics window opens up, which has couple demos on how data could be used calculations are/may be bit off, aswell as the design, as the whole app was built just for testing the api and the library for learning and fun.
+- By pressing on any match, a statistics window opens up, with a list of all participants and their data.
+This window has couple demos on how data could be used for any kind of analysis, for example, here, we can get multiple insights on each participant.
+The design, analysis are/may be bit off, due to just using it for learning purposes, testing the api and library.

 ![Search](/Tests/demo/statsdemo.png)